-At the biennial RSTMH meeting “Challenges in Disease Elimination” held in Cambridge [September 12-16th, 2016], Katie Hampson [University of Glasgow] described the Pan American Health Organisation (PAHO)'s surveillance & management framework operating in Mexico and Brazil, and devised to support the elimination of rabies in 25 PAHO countries.
-She also described the work of Tanzanian colleagues who have developed a “pragmatic approach to surveillance” for the African setting where resources are constrained.
+Latin America is doing far better at controlling and ultimately eliminating rabies from the region than Africa.
+Latin America uses dog vaccination; Africa relies on post-exposure prophylaxis.
+Can the lessons learned in Latin America be applied or adapted to Africa?
+At RSTMH “Challenges in Disease Elimination”, [September 12-16th, 2016], Dr Katie Hampson described the PAHO surveillance & management framework operating in Mexico and Brazil, devised to support the elimination of rabies in 25 PAHO countries, which could be adapted.
+Tanzanian researchers have developed a targeted surveillance system to improve case detection for the African setting where resources are constrained.